timshannon/tech.townsourced.com/content/post/when-naming-is-important-and-when-its-not.md

 can quickly forget what `i` means because it's no longer relevant to the rest of the code.

-If you keep your functions / methods / classes small and focused on doing a specific thing, your variables will name themselves, and you can sometimes get away with the development equivalent of pointing and grunting by naming your variables with a single letter.
+If you keep your functions / methods / classes small and focused on doing a specific thing, your variables will name themselves.
+You can then get away with naming your variables with a single letter; the development equivalent of pointing and grunting.